The Active Vs Passive Attention Law

 Not all attention is created equal.

-You're paying for 'impressions' that no one actually sees while patting yourself on the back for a high reach.
-Newsflash: a pixel appearing on a screen for two seconds while someone's checking their teeth in the reflection isn't 'marketing'—it's a donation to Big Tech.
+You're paying for impressions that no one actually sees while patting yourself on the back for a high reach.
+Reality check: a pixel appearing on a screen for two seconds while someone's checking their teeth in the reflection isn't marketing - it's a donation to Big Tech.
 If you aren't fighting for active attention, you're just lighting money on fire to keep the algorithm warm.
-Here is the cold, hard science of why your 'efficient' media plan is actually a suicide note for your brand's mental availability.
+Here is the cold, hard science of why your efficient media plan is actually a suicide note for your brand's mental availability.

-Active vs Passive Attention marketing law: Not all attention is created equal. - Visual illustration showing key concepts and examples
+The Active Vs Passive Attention Law marketing law: Not all attention is created equal. - Visual illustration showing key concepts and examples

 Key Takeaways